 History

-St. Michael’s church in Llanfihangel Crucorney was probably founded in the 12th or 13th century as the successor of the earlier chapel from Mount Skirrid.
-In the later period of the Middle Ages it was significantly expanded, but like many other Welsh churches it fell into decline after the Reformation and in the 19th century its nave was already in ruin.
-Unfortunately, instead of renovation, its walls have been largely dismantled and erected again.
-Together with them, the original oak roof truss was destroyed, which was replaced with a temporary roof.
-The current windows were introduced at the end of the 19th century.
+St. Michael’s church in Llanfihangel Crucorney was probably built in the 12th or 13th century, as a successor to an earlier chapel on Skirrid Hill.
+It was greatly enlarged in the later medieval period, but like many other Welsh churches, it fell into decline after the Reformation and by the 19th century its nave was in ruin.
+Unfortunately, instead of being repaired, in 1835 much of its walls were taken down and rebuilt.
+Further repairs were carried out in 1884-86 and 1976-77.

 Architecture